 You never know what kind of training an adopted dog has had, but chances are good that an adult dog will already know at least a few basic commands.

 They aren’t as rambunctious

-All of that puppy energy will be gone or at least beginning to slow down.
+All of that puppy energy will be gone or slowing down.
 An adult dog will also be less mouthy than a puppy, which is great if you have kids.

 You know how big they will be